avalonv/reCBZ/README.md

     reCBZ --assist 'Blame!
 Master Edition v06.cbz'

-Convert two volumes to lossless WebP:
+Convert two volumes to lossless WebP at twice the Kindle resolution:

-    reCBZ --fmt webpll 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'
+    reCBZ --fmt webpll --size 2250x3000 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-To repack all files in the current directory (e.g. a series), use (TODO/unavailable on Windows):
+To repack all .cbz files in the current directory (e.g. a series), use (TODO/unavailable on Windows):

     reCBZ ./*.cbz